Husayn-Esmail/FinalGradeCalculator-CLI/README.md

 # FinalGradeCalculator-CLI
 A final grade calculator command line tool.
+[Installation]
+Ensure you have GCC installed
+Clone the repository
+open a terminal in the repository directory run the "make" command (without quotations) then run the program with "./FGC" (again without quotations)

+to test with the sample input (input.txt) run "./FGC < input.txt"

 Work in progress.
 WARNING: the code is not good yet. it works but it's not good.
 Functionality so far: